 Hinza Malik ’21

-Contact Michael Gettings, our dean of academic success.
+Contact Michael Gettings, our associate vice president for student success.
 If you’re a current Hollins student, please speak with your advisor.